sjahnn/SOHPIE-DNA/README.md

 * **SOHPIE_DNA_main.R** is the primary code to analyze the data using our method.
 This will load the first two codes, so please download all three R codes to apply our method.
 The code is heavily annotated for ease of implementation.
 </br>

-To showcase our method, we apply SOHPIE-DNA on two real datasets from the American Gut Project and the Diet Exchange Study.  data is available from the Gene Expression Database with accession number [GSE158699](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE158699) (Wang *et al.*, 2021).
+To showcase our method, we apply SOHPIE-DNA on two real datasets from the American Gut Project (McDonald *et al.*, 2018) and the Diet Exchange Study (O'Keefe *et al.*, 2018) to identify differentially connected (DC) taxa with presence of covariates.

 The user manual for PRANA is also provided, titled with **SOHPIE_DNA_UserManual.pdf**.

+### Required Packages
+Please install R packages below to use SOHPIE-DNA.
+* robustbase
+* SpiecEasi
+* parallel
+* dplyr
+* fdrtool
+We advise the user to install these to load the real data from two aforementioned studies.
+* microbiome
+* SpiecEasi
+Additionally, the data are in *phyloseq* object, so please install *phyloseq* R package as well.

 ### References
-Sakornsakolpat, P., Prokopenko, D., Lamontagne, M., and et al. (2019).
-[Genetic landscape of chronic obstructive pulmonary disease identifies heterogeneous cell- type and phenotype associations](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6546635/). *Nature Genetics*, **51**(3), 494–505. </br></br>
-Wang, Z., Masoomi, A., Xu, Z., Boueiz, A., Lee, S., Zhao, T., Bowler, R., Cho, M., Silverman, E., Hersh, C., Dy, J., and Castaldi, P. (2021).
-[Improved prediction of smoking status via isoform-aware RNA-seq deep learning models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8530282/). *PLoS Computational Biology*, **17**(10). </br></br>
-Datta, S. and Datta, S. (2005).
-[Empirical Bayes screening of many p-values with applications to microarray studies](https://academic.oup.com/bioinformatics/article/21/9/1987/409148?login=true). *Bioinformatics*, **21**(9), 1987–1994.
+McDonald, D. et al. (2018).
+[American gut: an open platform for citizen science microbiome research](https://pubmed.ncbi.nlm.nih.gov/29795809/). *mSystems*, **3**, e00031-18. </br></br>
+O'Keefe, S. J. et al. (2015).
+[Fat, fibre, and cancer risk in African Americans and rural Africans](https://pubmed.ncbi.nlm.nih.gov/25919227/). *Nature Communications*, **6**, 6342 </br></br>
 </br>